taywave/CTFs/Holmes/Holmes2025.md

 ## Takeaways
 - CFTs are fun yet tricky
 - I enjoyed working on blue team tasks in a competitive environment

+# Writeup